Foso/Sheasy/README.md

 ## Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.

+## Features
+- download apks
+- download files
+- receive notifications in browser
+- get device informations
+- get contacts

+## Roadmap
+- see screen recording in browser

+# Architecture

+## API
+I integrated a swagger api endpoint.
+You can find it at ip:8766/swagger.
+I wanted to to use something like swagger annotations, but i couldn't figure it out, how to use it with ktor.

 ## Getting Started